-The goals of the Bentonville CDBG program are to provide decent housing, a suitable living environment and expanded economic opportunities for the city's low to moderate income residents.
-Bentonville strives to accomplish these goals by maximizing and utilizing available funding resources to conduct housing and community development activities that serve our economically disadvantaged residents.
-By addressing need and creating opportunity at the individual and neighborhood levels, Bentonville hopes to improve the quality of life for all low and moderate income residents.
+The objectives of Bentonville Planning are to provide decent housing, a suitable living environment for the city's low to moderate income residents.
+Bentonville Planning strives to accomplish these goals by maximizing and utilizing available funding resources to conduct housing and community development activities that serve our economically disadvantaged residents.
+By addressing need and creating opportunities at the individual and neighborhood levels, Bentonville Planning hopes to improve the quality of life for all residents.
 These goals are further explained as follows:

-Providing decent housing means helping homeless persons obtain appropriate housing and assisting those at risk of homelessness; preserving affordable housing stock; increasing availability of permanent housing that is affordable to low and moderate income persons without discrimination; and increasing supply of supportive housing.
-Providing a suitable living environment entails improving safety and livability of neighborhoods; increasing access to quality facilities and services; and reducing isolation of income groups within an area by supporting affordable housing city wide.
+- Providing decent housing means helping homeless persons obtain appropriate housing and assisting those at risk of homelessness; preserving affordable housing stock; increasing availability of permanent housing that is affordable to low and moderate-income persons without discrimination. - Providing a suitable living environment that entails improving safety and livability of neighborhoods; increasing access to quality facilities and services; and reducing isolation of income groups within an area through de-concentration of low-income housing opportunities.